 - (Optional) If the cabbage didn't release enough juice, make a salt brine to top up the sauerkraut until all cabbage is submerged under the brine.

 - Make sure there is at least an inch to 2 inches of space from the brine to the rim of the jar for expansion.
 Close the jar lightly to prevent oxygen from entering but allow air to escape.
 You may use weight and air lock if you wish.

 - Let the cabbage ferment in a cool dark spot in the house.
 Within a couple days, you should see bubbles released by the fermentation process.
-If you aren't using weight and air lock, you may need to press down the cabbage to keep it submerged under the brine, and release the gas from the jar by opening the jar daily.
+If you aren't using weight and air lock, you will need to press down the cabbage to keep it submerged under the brine, and release the gas from the jar by opening the jar daily.

 - 6 lb cabbage makes roughly 3 quarts of sauerkraut.
 To make more or less sauerkraut, be sure to maintain the same ratio of ingredients.